expressjs/expressjs.com/guide/using-middleware.md

 app.use(express.static('public', options));
 ~~~

-You can have more than one static directory per app.
+You can have more than one static directory per app:

 ~~~js
 app.use(express.static('public'));